TrakHound/MTConnect.NET/README.md

 // Find DataItem by Type
 var estop = document.DeviceStreams[0].DataItems.Find(o => o.Type == "EMERGENCY_STOP");

-// Find the a component by the ComponentId var cn1 = document.DeviceStreams[0].ComponentStreams.Find(o => o.ComponentId == "cn1");
+// Find the a ComponentStream by the ComponentId var cn1 = document.DeviceStreams[0].ComponentStreams.Find(o => o.ComponentId == "cn1");

 // Find a Condition by Id and write both the Condition and CDATA to console